From Foster Care To Freshman Year

 Jasmine Uqdah says it's made a huge difference.

 "Now that I have my tuition paid for, I have no excuse whatsoever not to turn in any assignment," she says.
-She has her books and supplies, and she's on track to get her associate degree this winter.
-She then hopes to enroll at the University of Michigan in Flint to get her bachelor's degree in social work.
+She has her books, her supplies, and she's on track to get her associate's degree this winter.
+She then hopes to enroll at the University of Michigan, Flint, to get her bachelor's in social work.

 "It's just a great feeling to know that you're not five steps backward from the class," Uqdah says.
 "So if you fail, that's on you because you have no excuses at this point in time."